Day 42 - Beyond the Camino : Roncesvalles to Bordeaux

 We headed down to a somewhat meagre seeming breakfast in the hotel, and then reluctantly bid our new companions farewell and 'Buen Camino!'

-We went in to Casa Sabina for a coffee to warm up, and then visited the cathedral for a bit.
+We went into Casa Sabina for a coffee to warm up, and then visited the cathedral for a bit.
 It was actually quite magical to be in there alone in the dark for a while, and reflect on all our experiences on the Way of St James.
-Eventually we went into La Posada for another coffee, and then it was finally time to catch the bus.
+Eventually, we went into La Posada for another coffee, and then it was finally time to catch the bus.

 After more than a month of walking, the speed of the bus was a little horrifying.
 The road was even worse.
 The first 45 minutes consisted of a steep descent down incredibly tight hairpin turns, on a road that wasn't wide enough for two vehicles to pass each other.
 Several times the bus met a transport on a corner, jolted and scudded to a halt, and proceeded to reverse back up the hairpin turn until the other vehicle could pass.
 It was a very steep mountain road, and although the forested scenery was beautiful, the frequent brushes with death were a bit distracting.

 Going by way of the road did let us see Valcarlos, which is where hikers are directed to cross the mountains in the event of bad weather.
 Valcarlos is actually quite a large town, unlike Orisson, and it looked quite nice.
 However, it looked like a fair bit of the path was on the road, which I think would be unpleasant with the constant traffic.
-This impression might be incorrect however, because we did see the lady from New Zealand in Roncesvalles, and she said the walk by way of Valcarlos was beautiful.
+This impression might be incorrect, however, because we did see the lady from New Zealand in Roncesvalles, and she said the walk by way of Valcarlos was beautiful.

 It really has been a 'Buen Camino' and we are enormously grateful to everyone who has helped us and followed along on our journey.